modir/laminas-book/docs/mvc.md

 * Your model is a *Factory*:
     * if it can create other objects and can do nothing else

-> **Hmm... what if I just store all my models in a single Model directory?**
+!!! note "Hmm... what if I just store all my models in a single Model directory?"
->
-> Of course, you can, if you strongly wish.
-But, when you use Doctrine ORM
-> library, you will notice that it utilizes DDD principles as well, so using DDD
-> makes your application well-organized.
+    Of course, you can, if you strongly wish.
+But, when you use Doctrine ORM library, you will notice that it utilizes DDD principles as well, so using DDD makes your application well-organized.

 ## Other Model Types